NilCoalescing/djangochannelsrestframework/docs/examples/custom_actions.rst

 Consumer that aren't bound to a Model.
 --------------------------------------

-We may want a consumer for handling certain acctions that are not refer to any Django model.
+We may want a consumer for handling certain actions that are not referred to any Django model.
 Maybe for fetching data from an external api service, using ``requests`` library or another async request lib.